madalin-dogaru/profiler/README.md

 <img align="center" alt="PNG" src="https://github.com/madalin-dogaru/madalin-dogaru/blob/master/google_dork_example.png?raw=true" width="650" height="430" />

+#### -be :
+Integration with BinaryEdge's API to get data about a target IP (results types/format are still WIP)
+`python3 profiler.py -be 212.93.143.54`

 #### -url :
 Scan all the files inside a folder for URLs and print them in the terminal.
 Or add -o and give it a file to the write the info in.